MdMirzaShihab/aaroth-fresh-frontend/guide.md

 #### Feature-Specific Sessions
 ```
 Implement [specific feature] for Aaroth Fresh B2B marketplace.
 This is a React JavaScript project with Redux Toolkit + RTK Query, connecting to Express.js backend.
-Follow the specifications in CLAUDE.md and api-integration.md.
+Follow the specifications in CLAUDE.md and api-integration-guide.md and api-endpoints.md.
 Focus on mobile-first responsive design and phone-based authentication.
 Include comprehensive testing and mobile device validation.
 Use TodoWrite to track implementation steps.
 ```

 ### Quality Checkpoints